blank_375_300

 Asteroids

 An asteroid is a small, rocky body that orbits the Sun, primarily found in the asteroid belt between Mars and Jupiter.
-Unlike planets, asteroids are much smaller and most do not have a spherical shape.
+Unlike planets, asteroids are much smaller, and most do not have a spherical shape.
 They can be as small as 1 m or as large as 1000 km in diameter, like Ceres which is the largest asteroid in the belt and is also classified as a dwarf planet.
 Asteroids are remnants from the early solar system, 4.6 billion years ago, and are considered leftover building materials from the formation of the planets.
 The gravitational influence of Jupiter prevented these materials from forming into a planet within the asteroid belt and caused them to collide with one another, forming the numerous asteroids we see today.
-Asteroids have remained mostly unchanged since the formation of the solar system and studying them helps us understand the early conditions and processes that shaped our planetary neighborhood.
-Asteroids can also pose a potential threat to Earth due to the possibility of collisions.
-NASA’s DART (Double Asteroid Redirection Test) mission tested the ability to change the trajectory of an asteroid by deliberately crashing a spacecraft into it, specifically targeting the moonlet Dimorphos of the asteroid Didymos in September 2022.
-Listen to Episode 4 of the BCO Podcast to learn more about asteroids and the dangers they pose to us.
+Asteroids have remained relatively unchanged since the formation of the solar system and studying them helps us understand the early conditions and processes that shaped our planetary neighborhood.
+Asteroids can also pose a threat to Earth due to the possibility of collisions.

 Comets